John-C-20/JBops/README.md

 ### Search Functionality
 - Allows users to search for songs, artists, albums, and playlists based on text input
-- Author's note: This was my favorite feature to implement because it required me to think outside of the box.
-I had to go back to my views and controllers in my backend API and really think about how to render the information that I wanted.
+- ***Note: This was my favorite feature to implement because it required me to think outside of the box.
+I had to go back to my views and controllers in my backend API and really think about how to render the information that I wanted.***
 <div><img src="/app/assets/images/Search.gif" alt="search-demo" width="600"></div>
 <br/>